Close

 Visa-Free Travel to Switzerland

-Citizens from the following regions can enter Switzerland without a visa for up to 90 days within any 180-day period:
+Citizens from visa-exempt countries can enter Switzerland without a visa for up to 90 days within any 180-day period:

 • European Union and EEA countries (unlimited stay for EU/EEA citizens)